WebexCC-SA/CLS-1402/docs/guides.md

 You will land on the home page of Local Device Controls of the device as seen in the image bellow:

-Having access to this page opens up a series of options that will be usefull for us in this lab.
+Having access to this page opens up a series of options that will be useful for us in this lab.
 Such as:

+- On the home screen you will find the Developer API tab on the left where you can execute xCommand and xConfiguration directly on the device.
+This can be useful in case you want to control a call with xCommands for instance.
+- You also have the macro editor, where you can create your own macros in combination with UI Extensions.
+This will be useful for us in the integrator scenario where we will have to visit this page to fix our customizations.
+- Call tab.
+This will be useful in the call scenario where we will have started a call from Remote Access.
+Remote Access is not supported during a call.
+The remote access session will end and you will be able to control the call from this tab on the Local Device Controls.
 - Remote Access from the Local Device Controls.
 You can give it a quick try!
 After that end the session and navigate back to the home screen.

 ???
 Note "Configuration NetworkServices Websocket: FollowHTTPService"
     Using remote access from the Local Device Controls requires that the configuration NetworkServices Websocket is set to FollowHTTPService.
-- One the home screen you will find the Developer API where you can execute xCommand and xConfiguration directly on the device.
-This can be useful in case you want to control a call with xcommands for instance.
-- Macro Editor, where you can create your own macros in combination with UI Extensions.
-This will be useful for us in the integrator scenario where we will have to visit this page to fix our customizations.
-- Call tab.
-This will be useful in the call scenario where we will have started a call from Remote Access.
-Remote Access is not supported during a call.
-The remote access session will end and you will be able to control the call from this tab on the Local Device Controls.

 <a name="xapi-commands-on-CH"></a>
 ## Using xAPI commands on Control Hub

 - To run an xAPI command on Control Hub log in to Control Hub follow the instructions from [Logging into Control Hub](../guides.md).
 After that find your device and click on the device to reach the device's overview page.
-Here you you will find an _Action_ button with the option of _Run XCommand_.
+Here you will find an _Action_ button with the option of _Run XCommand_.
 From there you can run commands from [RoomOS xAPI page](https://roomos.cisco.com/xapi) directly on the device.

 More at [RoomOS xAPI page](https://roomos.cisco.com/xapi)